karttur/soil-spectro/_posts/2023/2023-09-06-spectrosupport-OSSL-clone.markdown

 ### Setup a Python development environment

-If you are beginner in Python or want to have a Graphical User Interface (GUI) with support for editing codes, proceed with the next two posts.
-The first will guide you through installing and setup [<span class='app'>Anaconda</span>](../libspectrosupport/spectrosupport-OSSL-anaconda) for defining your python environemnt.
+If you are beginner in Python or want to have a Graphical User Interface (GUI) with support for editing codes, proceed with the next two posts in the "Python package" section.
+The first will guide you through installing and setup [<span class='app'>Anaconda</span>](../libspectrosupport/spectrosupport-OSSL-anaconda) for defining your python environment.
 The second is an instruction for how to install and setup the Integrated Development Environment (IDE) [<span class='app'>Eclipse</span>](../libspectrosupport/spectrosupport-OSSL-eclipse).
 After finishing these two posts you should have a working python environment for running the python package _ossl-xspectre_.